CSS code surgery as a universal construction: Conclusions and further work

 There are several ways in which our constructions could be generalised to other codes.
 The obvious generalisation is to qudit CSS codes.
 For qudits of prime dimension $q$, everything should generalise fairly straightforwardly using a different finite field $\F_q$ but in this case the cell complexes will require additional data in the form of an orientation on edges, as is familiar for qudit surface codes.
-When $q$ is not prime, one formalism for CSS codes with dimension $q$ looks to be chain complexes in $\Z_q$-$\mathtt{FFMod}$, the category of free finite modules over the ring $\Z_q$.
-As $\Z_q$ is not generally a P.I.D. this may complicate the homological algebra.
+When $q$ is not prime, one formalism for CSS codes with dimension $q$ is chain complexes in $\Z_q$-$\mathtt{FFMod}$, the category of free finite modules over the ring $\Z_q$.
+As $\Z_q$ is not generally a domain this complicates the homological algebra.

 Second, if we wish to upgrade to more general stabiliser codes we can no longer use chain complexes.
 The differential composition $P_X P_Z^\intercal$ is a special case of the symplectic product $\omega(M,N) = M\omega N^\intercal$ for $\omega = $ \cite{Haah}, but by generalising to such a product we lose the separation of $Z$ and $X$ stabilisers to form a pair of differentials.
 It is unclear what the appropriate notion of a quotient along an $\overline{X}$ or $\overline{Z}$ operator is for such codes.